seapear/AffinityOnLinux/Guides/Wine/Guide.md

 ### 5. Install Affinity
 > Affinity apps found here: [Affinity by Canva](https://www.affinity.studio/) | [Version 2](https://affinity.serif.com/v2/) | [Archived](https://archive.org/details/affinity_20251030)
 > Make sure you have your installion file in `~/Downloads`.
+> Note: "$HOME" you may not work and you may need to put in your full path depending on your distro.

 ```bash
 WINEPREFIX="$HOME/.affinity" wine "$HOME/Downloads/Affinity x64.exe"